The Queen’s House Install

 This project was an immense achievement for both our technicians and the RMG team, who worked together tirelessly to ensure work was completed on time for the official opening.

-Find out more on the Queen’s House refurbishment, here.
+Find out more on the Queen’s House refurbishment on the Royal Greenwich Museum’s website.